lfex/py/README.md

 ```

 Note that the ``repl`` and ``repl-no-deps`` targets automatically start up
-the lsci (and thus ErlPort) Erlang Python server.
+the py (and thus ErlPort) Erlang Python server.
 If you run the REPL without
 these ``make`` targets, you'll need to manually start things:

 ```bash